ma-ji/amgps/_pages/assignments.md

 _Please submit a self-evaluation report for this assignment._

 # Replication projects
+---

 Replication is critical to scientific discovery, however, a substantial mount of studies cannot be replicated, leading to the so-called "reproducibility crisis'' in both natural and social sciences {% cite Baker500scientistslift2016 Hardwickeempiricalassessmenttransparency2020 %}.
 The replication projects serve two purposes: 1) get familiar with real-word research practices, which are often messy and unclear; 2) practice the empirical methods we learned in class.
 The reading materials in the first week are important to guiding the replication exercises.

-## Individual replication project
+## Individual replication project (20 pints)
----

 You will need to identify one or multiple empirical studies from renowned journals in the area of your interest.
 Your individual replication project should be in the "verifiability" category or above {% cite FreeseReplicationSocialScience2017 -l 152 %}.

-### Replication report (20 pints)

 The replication report will be evaluated from the following perspectives: